How to rip assets from Shockwave games

 The script is fairly straightforward to launch, but it requires using a Terminal and running a Python script.
 Explaining it briefly: you have to install Python's latest version, open a terminal (press Windows+R and type "cmd.exe"), and then run the

 python shock.py application.exe command (replacing "application.exe" by the full path name of your .EXE file, between quotation marks).
-The embedded Director files will be created in the .EXE folder.
+The embedded Director files will be created in the .EXE folder; these are the files you will use from now on throughout the tutorial.